astropy/SPISEA/docs/index.rst

 PopStar Package
 ****************

-This is an affiliated package for the AstroPy package.
 The documentation for this package is here:

 .. toctree::
   :maxdepth: 2